Fusion1013/AvasarVault/Building Avasar/Major Locations/Elisus/Saxum Sovereignty/People/Archmage Perenelle Valtoria.md

 description: Served on the Saxum Triumvirate for 45 years before retiring due to old age.
 ---
 ## Overview
-Served on the Saxum Triumvirate for 45 years before retiring due to old age.
+Served on [[The Saxum Triumvirate]] for 45 years before retiring due to old age.
 ## Appearance